spessasus/sf2-rmidi-specification/README.md

 5. If the `MENC` chunk is not specified, the software decides MIDI's encoding.
 6. If the software can display the song's name, it should use the INAM chunk if present, ignoring the MIDI track name.
 7. Compatible software may ignore all INFO chunks **except the DBNK chunk** for the most basic [level of compatibility](#level-1).
+8. The chunk size must be even, as specified in the general RIFF structure.
+9. The INFO chunk is optional.
+The software must not assume that the INFO chunk exists.

 #### IENC Chunk Requirements
 For Level 3 compatibility, software must support the following encodings (both lowercase and uppercase):